 Some “beeks” don’t stop there.
 It’s common for skilled and very comfortable small-scale beekeepers to forego full-suits, protective jackets, specialty pants and even veils.
 For most, this is a matter of comfort.
 These beekeepers often feel they can be more relaxed and move more freely with less restrictive clothing.
 Again, this is a completely subjective experience and preference.
 Each beekeeper—young, new or old—should wear what they feel most comfortable in.

-Do’s and Don’ts Of Dressing For Bees
+Dos and Don’ts of Dressing for Bees

 This goes for bee attire, of course, but also your “appearance” in other ways, such as scent.
-Bees have very sensitive olfactory systems and prefer sweet smells.
+Bees have sensitive olfactory systems and prefer sweet smells.
 As such, they’re rather put off by strong human body odor and human breath—a good reason never to blow on your bees.
 At the same time, they’re very curious of fruity or floral scents, such as perfumes or hygiene products heavy in fragrance, like most deodorants, shampoos, lotions and body washes.
 It’s best to avoid these products before visiting your hives.

 Keep these points in mind as you get dressed for a hive inspection, and then choose what is best for you.
 You are dressing for another culture, the honeybee colony, and your best chance at good communication and an amicable exchange is to come prepared to assimilate into their world.